murtazaalii/RailwayReservationSystem/README.md

 # Railway Reservation System
-An implementation of Railway Reservation System of both user and administrator view based on concepts of oops

 ## Motivation:
 To implement a railway reservation system which provides convenience to both user and administrator in the process of booking Pakistan Railway Management System